microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_make_configure.md

   - Adjusts paths to match the typical Unix filesystem hierarchy (e.g., using /usr/local).

 >[!NOTE]These default options streamline the configuration process for most projects.
 If you need a highly customized build, you can set `DISABLE_DEFAULT_OPTIONS` and manually provide all the necessary configuration options.

-### USE_RESPONSE_FILES

-Enables the use of response files to pass arguments to the linker.

-If set, the code generates response files for the linker flags (`CPPFLAGS`, `CFLAGS`, `CXXFLAGS`, `LDFLAGS`) and passes the response file path to the linker instead of the individual flags.
-If it's false, the flags are passed directly.

-This can be helpful when dealing with long command lines that exceed the maximum allowed length.

 ### SOURCE_PATH